azdavis/millet/docs/diagnostics.md

 val _ = loop ()
 ```

-Note that the analysis is not sophisicated.
+Note that the analysis is not sophisticated.

 ```sml
 fun four () = 4